-Report on the Internal Financial Controls Over Financial Reporting under Clause (i) of Subsection 3 of Section 143 of the Companies Act, 2013 ("the Act")
+Report on the Internal Financial Controls with reference to standalone financial statements under Clause (i) of Sub-section 3 of Section 143 of the Companies Act, 2013 ("the Act")

-We have audited the Internal Financial Controls over Financial Reporting of Atul Finserv Limited ("the Company") as of March 31, 2022 in conjunction with our audit of the Standalone Financial Statements of the Company for the year ended on that date.
-Internal Financial Controls over financial reporting is not applicable to the Company's Joint Operation and hence it has not been subjected to the audit of its Internal Financial Controls over Financial Reporting.
+We have audited the Internal Financial Controls with reference to standalone financial statements of Atul Finserv Limited ("the Company") as of March 31, 2023 in conjunction with our audit of the Standalone Financial Statements of the Company for the year ended on that date.
+Internal Financial Controls with reference to standalone financial statements is not applicable to the company's Joint Operation and hence it has not been subjected to the audit of its Internal Financial Controls with reference to standalone financial statements.